Dark diversity: Overview

 Dark diversity is part of the species pool concept.
 A species pool is defined as set of all species that are able to inhabit a particular site and that are present in the surrounding region or landscape.
 Dark diversity comprises species that belong to a particular species pool but that are not currently present at a site.
 Dark diversity is related to "habitat-specific" or "filtered" species pool which only includes species that can both disperse to and potentially inhabit the study site.
 For example, if fish diversity in a coral reef site has been sampled, dark diversity includes all fish species from the surrounding region that are currently absent but can potentially disperse to and colonize the study site.
 Because all sampling will also miss some species actually present at a site, we also have the related idea of 'phantom species' – those species present at a site but not detected within the sampling units used to sample the community at that site.
 The existence of these phantom species means that routine measures of colonization and extinction at a site will always overestimate true rates because of "pseudo-turnover."

 Dark diversity name is borrowed from dark matter: matter which cannot be seen and directly measured, but its existence and properties are inferred from its gravitational effects on visible matter.
 Similarly, dark diversity cannot be seen directly when only the sample is observed, but it is present if broader scale is considered, and its existence and properties can be estimated when proper data is available.
-With dark matter we can better understand distribution and dynamics of galaxies; with dark diversity we can understand composition and dynamics of ecological communities.
+With dark matter we can better understand the distribution and dynamics of galaxies; with dark diversity we can understand the composition and dynamics of ecological communities.

 Habitat specificity and scale

 Dark diversity is the counterpart of observed diversity (alpha diversity) present in a sample.
 Dark diversity is habitat-specific in respect that the study site must contain favorable ecological conditions for species belonging to dark diversity.
 The habitat concept can be narrower (e.g. microhabitat in an old-growth forest) or broader (e.g. terrestrial habitat).
 Thus, habitat specificity does not mean that all species in dark diversity can inhabit all localities within study sample, but there must be ecologically suitable parts.

 Habitat-specificity is making the distinction between dark diversity and beta diversity.
 If beta diversity is the association between alpha and gamma diversity, dark diversity connects alpha diversity and habitat-specific (filtered) species pool.
 Habitat-specific species pool only these which can potentially inhabit focal study site.

 Observed diversity can be studied at any scale, and sites with varying heterogeneity.
 This is also true for dark diversity.
-Consequently, as local observed diversity can be linked to very different sample sizes, dark diversity can be applied at any study scale (1x1 m sample in a vegetation, bird count transect in a landscape, 50x50 km UTM grid cell).
+Consequently, as local observed diversity can be linked to very different sample sizes, dark diversity can be applied at any study scale (1x1 m sample in vegetation, bird count transect in a landscape, 50x50 km UTM grid cell).